Inside: If your child is pooping in pullups and you're looking for how to help your child poop in the potty, here are potty training tips for poop.

 A child struggling to poop is often starting at a place of being scared.

 So with Pinterest-worthy lollipop charts, M&Ms for good poops, and talking princess toilets, you want to ask yourself..Are these tricks magic enough to flip a child from fear to comfort?

-Can a lollipop flip a child struggling to poop in the potty?
+Can a candy flip a child who's afraid to poop?

 If your child is not naturally comfortable going poop in the potty when you start potty training, rewards to go poop in the potty are not the magic we see work.
 Why?

-Because fear is an emotion that’s tough to flip with a simple reward.
+Because fear is an emotion that’s tough to flip with a reward.

 Rewards can also be a one-way-ticket to some epic power battles with your toddler.
 That doesn’t help the potty training process, either.

-So what can you do to support your child to poop on the potty?
-What is the magic with helping your child poop in the potty?
+So what can you do to support your child in potty training when they're scared to poop?
+What's the magic with helping your child poop in the potty?

-None involve a magic hat, but as you might guess, seeing your child be able to poop in the potty, after a struggle, feels like a kind of magic.
+None involve a magic hat, but as you might guess, seeing your child flip from pooping in pullups to pooping in the potty, after a struggle, feels like magic.

 Because what we're looking to do is flip your child

-to feeling feel safe that pooping in the potty is normal and okay.
+to feeling feel safe that pooping, and releasing that poop in the potty, is normal and okay.